At the Sierra Valley Preserve

 - Volunteer stewardship, trail, and restoration days

-- A Sierra Valley Bird Chautauqua and guided field tours co-hosted with experts like Plumas Audubon Society, San Francisco State’s Sierra Nevada Field Campus, and UC Berkeley’s Sagehen Field Station
+- A Sierra Valley Bird Festival and guided field tours co-hosted with experts like Plumas Audubon Society, San Francisco State’s Sierra Nevada Field Campus, and UC Berkeley’s Sagehen Field Station

 - Events and lectures on topics from natural history to sequestering carbon in Sierra meadows for climate resilience